SophieSjoberg/ca-prepcourse-3/tdd/step_2_testing_first.md

   end
 end
 ```
+If modulus (%) is still unclear, try [this YouTube video](https://www.youtube.com/watch?v=b5cb_nfDyyM) explaining it visually.
+Modulus is an important, though confusing, operator to understand.

 And we also need to add a `divisible_by_three` method and allow it to take one argument.
 One way to figure out if a number is divisible by another is to use the modulus operator.
 Remember, in computing, a modulus operation finds the remainder after division of one number by another.
 If the reminder is `0` then the method returns `true` - if not, it will return `false`.

 ```ruby